April 9, 2022

 Move United’s mission is to provide national leadership and opportunities for individuals with disabilities to develop independence, confidence, and fitness through participation in community sports, competition, recreation, high-performance sport, and educational programs.

-Tony is an Ambassador for Move United, a Purple Heart amputee, an adaptive athlete champion, and a motivational speaker.
+Tony is a Purple Heart amputee, an adaptive athlete champion, and a motivational speaker.

 June 17, 2020

 Veteran Tony Drees Speaks About Social Unrest in America

 Denver, CO – On June 17th, 2020, Tony Drees was interviewed by Al Jackson during Daily Blast LIVE, a nationally syndicated daily TV talk show.

 The conversation touches on Tony witnessing the aftermath of the Rodney King beating while Tony was in the hospital after getting blown up in 1991, on being a black veteran, the Black Lives Matter movement, and his current mission with Move United Sports.